bmarsh9/gapps/README.md

 The server should be running on `http://<your-ip>:5000`
 The default email/password is `admin@example.com:admin`

+Next, create a project and select the framework (SOC2).
+Based on the selected criteria, controls and policies will be automatically added to your project.
+You can also go to the Controls and Policies page and add them to your project.

 ### Roadmap
 - [ ] Add additional frameworks such as NIST CSF, CMMC and CIS CSC
 - [ ] Add procedures for SOC2